sami-chaaban/starparser/README.md

 **```--plot_class_proportions```**

 Find the proportion of particle sets that belong to each class.
 At least two queries (```--q```, separated by slashes) must be provided along with the column to search in (```--c```) (See the *Querying* options).
-It will output the proportions in percentages and plot the result in Class_proportion.png.
+It will display the proportions in percentages and plot the result to Class_proportion.png.
 Use ```--t``` to change filetype (see the *Output* options).

 **```--plot_coordinates```** *```number-of-micrographs```*

  Plot the particle coordinates for the input star file for each micrograph in a multi-page pdf (red circles).
 The argument to pass is the total number of micrographs to plot (pass \"all\" to plot all micrographs, but it might take a long time if there are many).
-Make sure you are running it in the relion directory so that the micrograph mrc files can be properly sourced (or change the *\_rlnMicrographName* column to absolute paths).
-Use ```--f``` to overlay the coordinates of a second star file (blue circles); in this case, the micrograph names should match between the two star files.
+Make sure you are running it in the Relion directory so that the micrograph .mrc files can be properly sourced (or change the *\_rlnMicrographName* column to absolute paths).
+Use ```--f``` to overlay the coordinates of a second star file (larger blue circles); in this case, the micrograph names should match between the two star files.
 Optionally, pass the desired size of the circle after a slash (e.g. *1/250* for 1 micrograph and a circle size of 250 pixels).
 The plots are written to Coordinates.pdf.

 ### Querying